 We get it: there’s nothing more annoying when a designer you’ve hired tells you they’re too busy to work on your project today.
 No one wants to feel like they’re sloppy seconds to other clients.

-And indeed, a decent designer should deflect you from thinking about that, and create the illusion that you’re their main, or only concern.
+And indeed, a decent designer should deflect you from thinking about that, and create the illusion that you’re their primary or only concern.

 But diplomacy only works if it’s a two-way thing.
 It’s nice to pretend your designer is spending every waking hour thinking of ways to please you.
 But unless you’re paying them a ridiculously huge sum of money, that’s unlikely to be the case.